Last Updated on

 To be fair, a great deal about Christmas is nothing whatever to do with the birth of Christ.
 It is intriguing, for example, to imagine some old German or Norseman, arguably long before Jesus was a glint in anyone’s eye, introducing the first Yule Log.
 It was a symbol of fire and light in the dark, cold, northern winter; bet he never thought it would one day turn into a chocolate-covered cake at the supermarket.
 Even so, the old Midwinter Festival of Yule, and its log, are both as much a part of our festive tradition as chocolate cake and a whole bunch of other Christmas stuff, including the date.

 No one knows which year Christ was born – anywhere between 7BC and 29AD as far as I can make out.
 And no one knows the date.
 Some people think He was born in April.
 Or May.
 Or June.
 Or March.
 But not 25th December.
 Our heathen ancestors in the Northern Hemisphere celebrated the Winter Solstice around the 21st or 22nd December – and modern pagans probably still do.
 The Romans celebrated Saturnalia between 17th – 23rd December.
 The 25th was dies natalis solis invicti, ‘the birthday of the unconquered sun’.
 These festivities could be times of serious merriment – no humbug.
 December 25th was also the feast day of another deity, Mithras, much favoured by the Roman military.
 There’s a Temple of Mithras just by Hadrian’s Wall – not sure of the Christmas service times, though.
-Incidentally, Mithras wore a red cap just like Santa Claus.
+Incidentally, Mithras is said to have worn a red cap just like Santa Claus.
+Maybe he still does.
 Anyway, as with so many things, Christianity grafted Christ’s Mass onto earlier traditions; it wasn’t until the 4th century that the official date, 25th December was settled – the birthday of the unconquered son and 9 months after the annunciation.
 It is celebrated on 6th or 7th January in parts of the world.
 Even now, in Britain and other countries with a strong Northern European culture, Christmas iconography often ignores the climate of Jesus’ homeland and focuses on winter.
 But, irrespective of the chosen date and prevailing weather, there’s always a bit of Christmas magic waking up that morning: “Oh.
 It’s Christmas!
 Merry Christmas, everyone!”

 Much of our Christmas has been created by the Victorians.
 Charles Dickens and Ebenezer Scrooge (clearly, an ancestor of Little Johnny’s dad) have much to answer for.
 Though it is not true that Prince Albert introduced the Christmas tree into Britain – that honour goes to George III’s wife, Charlotte of Mecklenburg-Strelitz – Albert, and Victoria, helped popularise it.
 Actually, bringing evergreen branches inside for decoration was an established custom long before that.
 Different trees have particular properties, often sacred, in different cultures.
 The use of mistletoe, holly, ivy and evergreen fir trees are traditions dating back thousands of years, warding off evil spirits and reminding us of lasting life, though some say that the prickly holly leaves represent the crown of thorns and the red berries drops of Christ’s blood.
 In that case, shouldn’t we be saving our holly until Easter?
 It doesn’t matter; it’s all part of Christmas magic.